KKGo-Software-engineering/fun-exercise-git/README.md

 - Edit the `CONTRIBUTORS.md` file by adding your name to the `Contributors` section
 - `git status` to see status of the changes
 - `git diff` to see the changes
+- Add the changes to the staging area
+- `git diff --staged` to see the changes in the staging area
 - Commit the changes
 - Checkout to the `main` branch
 - Merge the new branch to the `main` branch